petepm/Slundge/lyrics.md

 Continuum
 No trace where it started from
-One for all but one seeks to be discrete
+One for all but one
-Though
+Seeks to be discrete though
 We're all caught in the flow
 Dread to be a domestique